-Using Bat Guano (Bat Dung) In Your Garden
+How to Use Bat Guano Fertilizer Safely In Your Garden

 Contents

-Gardeners use bat guano as a type of manure fertilizer in their gardens.
-It helps your plants to thrive and become healthier, stronger, and greener.
+With the rise of organic gardening in recent years, the use of organic fertilizers like bat guano has gained popularity.
+Bat guano is a manure fertilizer that helps plants become healthier, stronger, and greener.
 It also helps considerably with flower development.

-Bat guano is dried in organic fertilizer form, and you can easily find it in a powder form or as small pellets.
+Bat guano is dried in organic fertilizer form.
+You can easily find it in a powder form or as small pellets.
 When mixed with water, it becomes a slow-release fertilizer with high nitrogen content, helping all of the flora in your garden thrive.

 What is Bat Guano?

-Bat Conservation International promotes proper harvesting of guano for sound cave ecosystems, too.
+Bat Conservation International promotes proper harvesting of guano for sound cave ecosystems.
 While the guidelines they provide in training to guano farmers around the world are currently voluntary, hopefully they’ll become the industry standard.
-Much like sphagnum peat moss, ethical harvesting from the source (in this instance, the bat colony) is important for keeping the resource in abundance.
+Much like sphagnum peat moss, ethical harvesting from the source (in this instance, the bat colony) is important for conservation.

-Here are some glorious benefits of bat poop fertilizer:
+There are some glorious benefits of bat poop fertilizer in the garden.

 Nutrients

-Bat guano is chock-full of nutrients that are beneficial for the development of your plant.
-The fertilizer made of bats’ droppings usually comes with around a 10-3-1 ratio of nitrogen, phosphorus, and potassium.
+Bat guano is full of nutrients that are beneficial for the development of your plants.
+The droppings have an NPK ratio of around 10-3-1.
 These are the three most abundantly used plant nutrients.

 The high nitrogen content of bat guano helps your plant leaves become greener in just a few days.
 This is what makes bat droppings such an effective and useful fertilizer.

-The phosphorus in the fertilizer will encourage seed creation and flower development in your plants, while the potassium will feed established plants and help them move their liquid content and nutrients more effectively.
+The phosphorus in the fertilizer encourages seed creation and flower development in your plants.
+The potassium feeds established plants and helps them move their liquid content and nutrients more effectively.

-The slow-release nature of this bat poop fertilizer provides a continuous supply of nutrients to your plants and garden lawn for at least two to three months after the initial dosing.
+The slow-release nature of bat guano fertilizer provides a continuous supply of nutrients for at least two to three months after the initial application.

 Soil Improvement